Siena Italy: things to do with kids in a day

 - If your kids tire of sightseeing the Piazza del Campo is the ideal place to let them run around in the open.
 Here you’ll also find souvenir stands, restaurants and gelato parlours.
 However, do expect to pay higher prices here than in some of the city’s quieter side streets.

-If you’re curious about visiting neighbouring Florence with kids then take a look at my visit with two young children or my most recent Florence sightseeing and foodie tours.
+If you’re curious about visiting more Tuscan cities then take a look at my guide to Florence with kids.

 More things to do in Italy with kids